 Now let's say you have a new project to identify dogs and llamas.
 You decided to re-use some components from your old ontology and name it "Ontology 2".
 In "Ontology 2" you replace the object of "cat" with a new object for "llama".

-Ontologies can be accessed at the org-level and re-used across multiple projects.
+Ontologies can be accessed at the organization level and re-used across multiple projects.
 You can view and modify your ontologies by navigating to Schema > Ontologies.